Local SEO Intermediate Updated 2026-03-22

 Only if each listing represents a distinct practitioner or a genuine separate location.
 Creating multiple GBP listings at fake addresses to cover more service areas violates Google’s guidelines and can result in suspension of all your listings.

-Want to extend your service area reach with consistent local content? theStacc publishes GBP posts and SEO articles for local businesses — automatically.
+Want to extend your service area reach with consistent local content? theStacc publishes GBP posts and SEO articles for local businesses.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime